Patrick-Bacza/Group-7---Project/README.md

 - Do certain age groups tend to be more affected by mental health?
 (Stephen)
 - Are employers doing enough to address their employees' mental health disorders?
 (Patrick)
-- Do work conditions such as company size, remote work, and job type reflect on the number of those with mental health disorders?
+- Do work conditions such as company size, remote work and job type reflect on the number of those with mental health disorders?
 (Jay)
 - If you have a mental health condition, how much does it interfere with your work?
 (Hays)